A BOLD VISION FOR AGING IN OREGON

 People are living longer, which calls for new intergenerational strategies to value and care for older adults.
 Community networks are needed to fill in housing, mobility and caregiving gaps, especially for older adults who are isolated, low-income and underserved.

-AGE+ empowers communities through stimulating partnerships, training and sponsoring innovative programs that address the challenges and opportunities facing aging in America.
+AGE+ empowers communities through stimulating partnerships, training and sponsoring innovative programs that address the challenges and opportunities facing aging in Oregon.

 Looking for Workers?
 Oregon’s Older Adults Are Ready to Fill the Gap